List of Liverpool F.C. managers: 1991–2015

 In Benítez's first season in charge, Liverpool reached the UEFA Champions League Final, where they beat A.C.
 Milan on penalties, after the match finished 3–3 after extra time.
 The following season, Liverpool reached the FA Cup Final, where they beat West Ham United, again on penalties after a 3–3 draw.
 Benítez again guided Liverpool to a Champions League Final in 2007, but this time A.C.
 Milan beat them 2–1.
 On 3 June 2010, Benitez paid the price for a disappointing 2009–10 season when Liverpool announced he had left the club by mutual consent after six years in charge.
 Benitez, who was one year into a five-year contract, finalised his departure after agreeing a severance payment.
 Benitez's assistant Sammy Lee took over the reins at Liverpool until Managing director Christian Purslow and former manager Kenny Dalglish found a replacement.
 On 1 July 2010, former Fulham boss Roy Hodgson was confirmed as the new manager.
 After a poor tenure, which included Liverpool being 18th after 6 games, and only one away win during Hodgson's time in charge, Hodgson was sacked on 8 January 2011 and was replaced by former manager Kenny Dalglish the day before a 3rd Round FA Cup game against Manchester United.
 Dalglish signed a three-year contract as permanent manager in May, but was sacked a year later.
-Although the 2011–12 season ended with a poor 8th-place finish in the Premier League, Dalglish guided Liverpool to two Cup finals at Wembley, ending lost to Chelsea.
+Although the 2011–12 season ended with a poor 8th-place finish in the Premier League, Dalglish guided Liverpool to two Cup finals at Wembley, ending in a loss to Chelsea.
 He was replaced by Brendan Rodgers on 1 June 2012.